Achievable logoAchievable logo

 Feedback

-Attitude represents our evaluation of a person, concept, or object, typically in positive or negative terms.
-We form attitudes about numerous things, from supermarket products to global populations or political issues.
-Each attitude usually has three aspects: an affective component (emotional response), a behavioral component (influence on actions), and a cognitive component (knowledge or beliefs).
+Attitude is your evaluation of a person, concept, or object, usually in positive or negative terms.
+You form attitudes about many things, from supermarket products to global populations and political issues.
+Each attitude is often described as having three parts:

 The link between attitudes and behavior